 Note you can find the mathematical formula linking distance, angle, and height in the Bibliography.

 - Study the effect of adding wings or making your rocket more aerodynamic on the maximum height reached.

 - Several simulators are available online, predicting the flight path of water bottle rockets.
 These simulators are computer programs calculating the flight path of a water bottle rocket using the laws of physics.
 Most of them allow you to change a number of parameters, like the volume of your bottle rocket, the pressure in your propulsion chamber, and others.
 Use a simulator to study the effect of changing one specific parameter, like adding a nose to a bottle rocket or changing the water versus air volume in your rocket.
 Then use your rocket to study the effect of changing the same parameter.
 Do you get the same relative improvement on the maximum height reached?
 Note that some simulators suggest values for the parameters.
 You can leave the suggested values for all parameters you do not know.
-NASA provides several Bottle rocket simulators.
+NASA has a good rocket simulator where you can choose "water" as the type of rocket.
 Others can be found online.

 Frequently Asked Questions (FAQ)

 - Check if you placed your bottle rocket properly on the launcher.
 The pictures in the section Creating the Basic Bottle Rocket can help you identify if the bottle is pushed down far enough and ensure the release latch is holding the bottle securely in place.

 - Check if your bottle fits snugly on your launch tube.
 When your rocket is loaded with some water and placed on the launch tube, some water might trickle out.
 If water continues to stream out, see if rubbing the black ring with some petroleum jelly solves the issue.
 If the spout of your bottle is too wide, you might have to buy a new bottle.